-An officer walks up to you and tells you she has reasonable belief that you have drugs on your person.
+An officer walks up to you and tells you she has a reasonable belief that you have drugs on your person.
 You allow her to search your pockets and she comes up with cocaine.
 She places you in handcuffs but when she asks you to sit on the sidewalk while she calls another officer, you refuse.
 She tells you again to sit on the sidewalk and you once again refuse.
 Regardless of your intentions on why you do not want to sit on the sidewalk, the officer charges you with possession of cocaine and resisting arrest without violence.

 Law enforcement officers have protections strictly enforced regarding how individuals will react when getting arrested.
-Because officers are placed in unknown danger when arresting an individual, not knowing how a person will respond when stopped, questioned, or place in handcuffs, Florida created Statutes 843.01 and 843.02 to provide definitions and legal convictions should you be charged with resisting arrest without violence or with violence.
+Because officers are placed in unknown danger when arresting an individual, not knowing how a person will respond when stopped, questioned, or placed in handcuffs, Florida created Statutes 843.01 and 843.02 to provide definitions and legal convictions should you be charged with resisting arrest without violence or with violence.

 Under Florida Statute 843.01, resisting an officer with violence examples include threatening the officer that you will hit them or struggling forcefully when an officer is placing you under arrest.
-If charged with resisting arrest with violence, that constitutes a 3rd degree felony, resulting in prison time or probation for up to five years and a fine up to $5,000.00.
+If charged with resisting arrest with violence, that constitutes a 3rd-degree felony, resulting in prison time or probation for up to five years and a fine of up to $5,000.00.
 You can only be charged with this if the officer is currently in the process of arresting you and putting you in handcuffs.

 Prosecution must prove, beyond a reasonable doubt, that you can be convicted of resisting arrest without violence.
 Requirements include 1) you resisted a law enforcement officer, 2) the officer had the legal authority to arrest you, meaning they were on duty when the arrest occurred, 3) you knew the officer had the authorization to arrest you, and 4) the officer had the legal duty to arrest you, meaning you were breaking the law and the officer was performing their job.
 Resisting arrest with violence follows the same requirements, except for 1) you resisted a law enforcement officer while threatening or committing a violent act while the officer is in the process of arresting you.